Disappearance of Trevor Deely: Background

 In late November 2000, just weeks before his disappearance, Deely flew to Alaska in the United States.
-He flew on a discount that his friend procured for him due to his role as a long-haul flight attendant, which his friend described as ‘free’.
+He flew on a discount that his friend procured for him due to his role as a long-haul flight attendant, which his friend described as 'free'.
 He went over to see a girl that he had met in Dublin during the summer while she was holidaying in Ireland.

 Disappearance

 The Christmas party was scheduled for Thursday 7 December.
 After drinks in Copper Face Jacks and the Hilton Hotel, the party moved to Buck Whaley's nightclub on Lower Leeson Street.
 Deely left Buck Whaley's at about 3:25 am.
 He started walking in the direction of his apartment in the Renoir complex, on Serpentine Avenue in Ballsbridge.
 There was a heavy storm that night with gusts as high as 60 or 70 mph, and there was also a taxi strike.
 About ten minutes after leaving the nightclub, Deely arrived at his office, and was let in after calling security.
 While in his office Deely made a cup of tea and spoke to a colleague, Karl Pender, who was working the night shift.
 He also checked his emails and made a note of things he needed to do in work the following morning.
 He left the office at 4:03 am, taking an umbrella with him, and continued in the direction of Ballsbridge.
 Around this time he rang a friend of his in Naas and left a voicemail.
-His friend described the message as saying "‘Hi, Glen, I’ve missed you there.
-Just on my way home, all going good, I’ll talk to you tomorrow.’
-Or words to that very close effect.”
+His friend described the message as saying "'Hi, Glen, I've missed you there.
+Just on my way home, all going good, I'll talk to you tomorrow.'
+Or words to that very close effect."
 His friend deleted the message, not regarding it as significant and investigators never sought to retrieve it.

 CCTV footage shows that a man dressed in black was waiting outside the gates of the bank for approximately half an hour before Deely arrived.
 When Deely arrived, they had a brief conversation.
 Two minutes after Deely entered the bank, two more men arrived at the gate.
-While they have since been cleared as colleagues of Deely, the man in black remains a person of interest.
+While the other two men have since been cleared as colleagues of Deely, the man in black remains a person of interest.
 By the time Deely left the bank, this man was no longer waiting outside.

 At 4:14 am CCTV footage shows Deely walking past what was then the AIB bank on the corner of Baggot Street Bridge and Haddington Road in the direction of his flat.
 About thirty seconds later a man dressed in black passed by the AIB bank.
-Gardaí said that they believe this is the same man who spoke to Deely outside his office.
-This man has never come forward to Gardaí, despite numerous appeals over many years since the disappearance.
+Gardaí initially believed that this was the same man who had spoken to Deely outside his office, but they subsequently identified and interviewed the man who was captured by the AIB CCTV footage and have indicated that they are satisfied that there is nothing suspicious about his movements, and that he is not the same man who had spoken to Deely outside his office.
 This footage represents the last known sighting of Deely.